· Lincoln J Bicalho · Development · 24 min read

 _cacheExpiry = DateTime.MinValue;

-// Notify that the authentication state has changed
+// WHY: Notify all components that authentication state changed

 NotifyAuthenticationStateChanged(GetAuthenticationStateAsync());